How to Wash Jeans

 How Often to Wash Jeans

 Jeans do not need to be washed too frequently if they are kept clean and dry.
 If you are wearing your jeans during heavy duty work that attracts dust, dirt, and mud, then you will likely prefer to wash your jeans every other day at the least.
+You can also DIY starch your jeans at home.

 If you get small stains on your jeans it is typically more convenient to simply spot treat the stain as opposed to placing the entire item into the washing machine.